theStyleWithin/always-offline-user-controlled-ecosystem-/README.md

 Offline personal media ecosystem: games, movies, music and more stored on drives hosted by a computer.
 Backed up via physical media, transferable between devices, and fully accessible without the internet as long as the host computer is working.

+There is no cloud.
+It is only someone else’s computer.
+How do you think you’re able to access and redownload all of your games on PlayStation, Xbox, or Nintendo?

+It’s not just a matter of having an account.
+Those games are files — stored on their servers.
+The moment you create an account and buy a digital game, you are placing a great deal of trust that it will always be there.
+That is a fool’s trust.
+You can stay trapped inside their ecosystem, or you can build and rely on your own.

+this is a personal pet project of mine creating a well organized self maintained privately owned user controlled "always offline ecosystem. which i will expand upon with more information and give you a great road map on how to make your own.

 ```
 8TB external SSD Games/